If you feel like SharePoint permissions in the modern Microsoft 365 experience aren’t as straightforward as they should be, you’re not alone.

 You probably noticed the Advanced permission settings link.
 Let’s click it:

 Hey, this looks familiar!
 Indeed, it’s the same permission settings menu we’ve been using since SharePoint 2007.
-Let’s open the Regional Collaboration Members group:
+Let’s open the Site Members group:

-Where is Pavel?
-I added him earlier as a member.
-What you’re looking at here is the security group in Azure Active Directory.
-That’s what an Office 365 group is, remember: a security group in Azure Active Directory.
-Let’s take a step back and open the Office 365 Administration Center to view the group:
+Where are Alex and Allan?
+I added them earlier as members.
+What you’re looking at here is the security group in Microsoft Entra ID.
+That’s what a Microsoft 365 group is, remember: a security group.
+Let’s take a step back and open the Microsoft 365 Administration Center to view the group:

 Empty!
 That doesn’t make any sense, right?
-You would expect the three owners we just mentioned to be displayed here.
-This is because the owners we specified during the creation of the SharePoint team site were only added to the Office 365 group, as shown in the Office 365 Administration Center screenshot.
+You would expect the owners to be displayed here.
+This is because the owners we specified during the creation of the SharePoint team site were only added to the Microsoft 365 group, as shown in the Microsoft 365 Administration Center screenshot.
 That said, from a usability perspective, it would be useful to display the owners here as well so it’s clear to the SharePoint team site administrator who has owner permissions over their SharePoint team site.
 And the mess doesn’t stop there, unfortunately—it extends to member permissions as well:

 Thanks to their default Edit permissions, all members are free to create lists and libraries from the get-go.
 Giving that level of responsibility to everyone can have a huge impact on SharePoint team site governance and adoption.
 On one hand, I understand the reasoning behind this change: from a collaboration perspective, you want everyone to be on the same level in order to contribute without restrictions.
 Previously, people had to ask their SharePoint team site owners to create lists and libraries, but now they can get the job done a lot quicker.